Rhode Island Hummingbirds: 3 Awesome Documented Species

 Documented Rhode Island hummingbirds, listed in order of frequency seen are Ruby-throated, Rufous, and Calliope hummingbirds.

-These six hummingbird species are found in Rhode Island and are further classified into three groups:
+These 3 hummingbird species found in Rhode Island are further classified into three groups:

 Year-round residents, Seasonal visitors, and Rare/Vagrant visitors.

-There are no hummingbirds classified as year-round residents in Rhode Island; however, there are hummingbirds that are seen in Rhode Island during the winter months.
+There are no hummingbirds classified as year-round residents in Rhode Island; however, there are some hummingbirds that occasionally overwinter in Rhode Island such as the Rufous hummingbird.

 This hummingbird classification is defined as year-round residents residing in Rhode Island 365 days a year.